Predrag-Jandric/Pangea-Dino-Museum/README.md

 7. **Start the Project:**

-   - Run the command: `npm run dev` or `yarn dev` to start the project.
+   - Run the command: `npm run dev` or `yarn dev` to start the frontend side of the project.
 You will need to manually open the browser address at [localhost:5173/](http://localhost:5173/)

 ---